 Ami Worthen is dedicated to contributing to a new paradigm.
-Her efforts are directed at influencing the collective narrative towards being truly collective, rather than centered on whiteness.
-It is her belief that shifting the narrative is one of the ways we can move towards equity and liberation.
+Her writing is informed by the vision of a collective narrative that is truly collective.
+It is her belief that shifting the narrative is one of the ways we move towards liberation.

-Recent awards include the CoThinkk “Ally” Award and the Minority Enterprise Development Committee’s Board Member of the Year Award.
+Honors include the CoThinkk “Ally” Award, Tzedek Impact Award, Hero of Asheville recognition, and the Minority Enterprise Development Committee’s Board Member of the Year.

-Ami also plays music professionally in her band, Krekel & Whoa.
+Ami also plays music in the duo Krekel & Whoa.